-As a kid I remember counting the space between the thunder and lightning to know how close a storm was.
+As a kid, I remember counting the space between the thunder and lightning to know how close a storm was.
 I remember those jokes ‘You hear thunder… that is god bowling’ or others.
 I use to lay there and ponder things like the expanse of the universe.
 If it began with a Bang, what was before?
 If it had an edge, what was beyond it?
-It should come to no surprise that I went on to study philosophy and loved metaphysics and cosmology.
-Still do.
+It should come as no surprise that I went on to study philosophy and loved metaphysics and cosmology.
+Still, do.
 Those questions have more defined possibilities but no sure answers.

 I do know that I have always been agnostic.
 That the mysteries of the universe have made me slightly agnostic even if my reasoning and humanity make me lean towards atheism quite a bit.
 You can love the majesty of it all without adding anything to your ontology.

 Now when I look at a sky lit with all that lightning I think… that is what is inside my head right now.
 I think the crashing, cracking, the rumble of thunder and the splitting of the sky with bolts of light… maybe one of the gods has a one hell of a migraine.

 I have always been so impressed with storms.
 Love watching a good storm roll its way in.
 It is hard to enjoy it though when I feel it so keenly before it even hits.
 Those weather triggers are brutal, harsh and fast.

 One storm triggers another.

 I think of this as spring will be rolling in after a long harsh winter.
 A winter few of us have appreciated with its brutal temperatures, volatile temperatures, and epic storms.
 We want spring to come.
 For the snow to melt.
 Temperatures to rise.
 Green grass and flowers.